-To prevent damage to the antenna, remove it before entering a car wash facility or passing beneath a low overhead clearance.
+- To prevent damage to the antenna, remove it before entering a car wash facility or passing beneath a low overhead clearance. - Be careful around the antenna when removing snow from the roof.
+Otherwise the antenna could be damaged.

 When leaving your vehicle unattended, we recommend that you remove the antenna and store it inside the vehicle.